alien4cloud/samples/org/alien4cloud/doc/kube/kcontainers/30-Tomcat/readme.md

-In this example, we just deploy a tomcat and expose it via a NodePort services.
+In this example, we just deploy a tomcat and apache container in the same pod and expose them via  NodePort services.